JStivenCM/Aggressive-Anti-AdBlock/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/gh/JStivenCM/Aggressive-Anti-AdBlock/Aggressive-Anti-AdBlock.min.js"></script>
 ```
-⚠️ Warning: Using a direct file name like `Aggressive-Anti-AdBlock.js` or a CDN may lead to ad blockers detecting and blocking it.
-It is recommended to rename the file to something less obvious or integrate it directly into your website.
+⚠️ Warning: Using a direct file name like `Aggressive-Anti-AdBlock.js` or a CDN may lead to ad blockers detecting and blocking it via URL filtering.
+It is strongly recommended to copy the code from `Aggressive-Anti-AdBlock.js` and integrate it directly into your main JS bundle or rename the file.

 ## ⚙️ Configuration
 The script runs automatically when the page loads.
-To customize the modal, edit `Aggressive-Anti-AdBlock.js` and modify:
+To customize the modal, edit the `config` object in the script:

+- `checkInterval`: Time in ms between checks (default: `2000`).
-- `image.src = "https://i.postimg.cc/1tcqQJtb/stop.png";` → Change the warning image.
+- `image.src`: Change the warning image URL.
-- `message.innerText = "Please disable your ad blocker and reload the page.";` → Modify the warning message.
+- `message.innerText`: Modify the warning text.
-- `reloadButton.innerHTML = 'Reload';` → Customize the button text.
+- `reloadButton.innerHTML`: Customize the button text/icon.

 ## 🔍 Live Demo